-The Inland Waterways Users Board (the Board) is composed of 11 members that represent different geographical sections of the nation and different cargos such as farm products, coal, and petroleum products and petrochemicals.
-The Board meets three times each year to develop and make recommendations to the Secretary of the Army and the Congress regarding construction and major rehabilitation priorities, and spending levels on the commercial navigation features of the inland waterways system.
-In exercising this responsibility, the Board must carefully balance fuel tax revenues flowing into the Inland Waterways Trust Fund against the navigation project construction and major rehabilitation expenditures proposed and advocated by waterways users, exporters, the Administration, Congress, and others.
-Under the provisions of the Water Resources Development Act (WRDA) of 1986, the barge industry pays a 20-cent-per-gallon fuel tax as of January 1, 1995.
-It should be noted that the commercial barge industry is the only beneficiary of the inland waterways system which pays a users fee/diesel tax. revenues are deposited in the Inland Waterways Trust Fund which pays 50% of the cost of replacement construction and major rehabilitation projects with the Federal Government paying the other 50%.
+The Inland Waterways Users Board (the Board) is composed of 11 members that represent different geographical sections of the nation and different commodities such as farm products, coal, petroleum products and petrochemicals.
+The Board traditionally meets three times each year to develop and make recommendations to the Secretary of the Army and the Congress regarding construction and major rehabilitation priorities, and spending levels on the commercial navigation features of the inland waterways system.
+As previously discussed in this report however, delays in the appointment process have hindered the Board's performance of its duties and limited its ability to meet and function effectively.

+In exercising its Congressional mandate, the Board must carefully balance fuel tax revenues flowing into the Inland Waterways Trust Fund against the navigation project construction and major rehabilitation expenditures proposed and advocated by waterways users, exporters, the Administration, Congress, and others.
+Under the provisions of the Water Resources Development Act (WRDA) of 1986, the commercial users currently pay a \$.20 per gallon fuel tax for contribution to the Inland Waterways Trust Fund.
+They also pay a \$.043 per gallon fuel tax for contribution to the General Treasury for deficit reduction.
+It should be noted that the commercial users are the only beneficiary of the inland waterways system which pay a users fee/fuel tax.
+Those beneficiaries who receive flood control, water supply, recreational and other benefits do not contribute to the construction or maintenance of the system providing these benefits.
+The revenues deposited into the Inland Waterways Trust Fund pays 50% of the cost of new and replacement construction and major rehabilitation projects with the Federal Government paying the other 50%.
 Maintenance of the existing fuel-taxed system is and has always been a 100% Federal responsibility.

-The Board understands that the Congress is considering a repeal of the 4.3 cents per gallon fuels tax, enacted in 1993 as part of the tax package for deficit reduction.
-The Board fully supports this initiative.
-If not repealed, the Board recommends that legislation be enacted that reallocates the 4.3 cents per gallon fuels tax associated with and paid by the inland navigation industry to the Inland Waterways Trust Fund from the General Treasury.
+The Board understands that the Congress is again considering a repeal of the 4.3 cents per gallon fuel tax, enacted in 1993 as part of the tax package for deficit reduction.
+The Board strongly supports this initiative.
+If not repealed, the Board recommends that legislation be enacted that reallocates the 4.3 cents per gallon fuel tax associated with and paid by the commercial users of the inland waterways from the General Treasury to the Inland Waterways Trust Fund.

-The Board's advisory role will be critical during the next decade because of federal financial limitations, and apparent changing attitudes in the Administration relative to the desirability of continued waterways infrastructure promotion and development which the Board believes are based on a misunderstanding of the national importance and global market significance of a viable inland waterways system.
+The Board's advisory role will be critical during the next decade because of federal financial limitations, apparent changing attitudes in the Administration relative to the desirability of continued waterways infrastructure promotion and developments which the Board believes reflect a great misunderstanding of the national importance and global market significance of a viable inland waterways system.